-In reality he would build Wardensclyffe Tower – the next phase of proving and implementing free energy.
-His ultimate aim would be install these towers all over the planet.
+In reality, he would build Wardensclyffe Tower – the next phase of proving and implementing free energy.
+His ultimate aim would be to install these towers all over the planet.
 Everything would be able to “tap into” the energy these towers would harness.
 There would be no need for wires, connections, or indeed perpetual costs.
 Once installed, the energy supply would be endless and come straight from the planet.

-The rumour is that Morgan and other investors eventually caught wind of Tesla’s intentions.
-Realising they would not be able to charge for energy usage if his plans went ahead, further funding ceased.
+The rumor is that Morgan and other investors eventually caught wind of Tesla’s intentions.
+Realizing they would not be able to charge for energy usage if his plans went ahead, further funding ceased.

 Tesla persevered with the project until 1908 when it was completely bankrupt.
 Incidentally, the tower itself was demolished and pulled down nine years later in 1917.
 And with it, arguably one of the greatest achievements the world never got to see.

-Whether the killing of the project was a purposeful act to maintain monopoly over the energy fields – and the ability to charge for it – is open to debate.
+Whether the killing of the project was a purposeful act to maintain a monopoly over the energy fields – and the ability to charge for it – is open to debate.
 It certainly hasn’t hurt the pockets of those that profit from energy usage.

 The videos below each look at this period in Tesla’s life.
 The first looks more at wireless energy, while the second concentrates more on the Wardenclyffe Tower.

 Mysteries and the “Death” Beam

 Many mysteries and legends surround Nikola Tesla, not least of which the hours following his death in 1943.
 In room 3327 on the thirty-third floor of the New Yorker Hotel in New York, Tesla suffered a fatal heart attack.
-He was eighty-six years old.
+He was eighty-sixed years old.

 By the time his next of kin arrived to identify the body – only an hour or so after its discovery – he found it already gone.
 As had his uncle’s papers and notes.
 They have never been recovered.
 Most believe the FBI took control of them, although there has never been any admission on their part.